How to Get Rid of Odors in Your Freezer

 I also removed all of the shelves and freezer door racks and disinfected those too.

 After bringing it back inside, over the next week, I tried a few different things to get the smell out of the freezer.
 Baking Soda + Vinegar, Charcoal, more baking soda, etc. None of these methods seemed to work very well.
+Although maybe the combination of everything helped?
+Who honestly knows!

 Using Newspaper and Coffee to Absorbe Freezer Odors